 Good patterns within the security and privacy field are rare.
 We did research on available reusable patterns that can help creating security or privacy solutions faster.
 Our findings are:

-We hope good developed patterns for dealing with typical security and privacy problems will be developed in future.
-Also we hope these patterns will be developed in an open collaborative way and published under an open license so everyone can benefit and participate.
+We hope good developed patterns for dealing with typical security and privacy problems are developed in future.
+Also we hope these patterns are developed in an open collaborative way and published under an open license so everyone can benefit and participate.
 Some good attempts have been done, so maybe time for a new OWASP project to give it a boost.

-Currently we think that when you write a good solution architecture in which you describe your problem clearly will help to create a library of reusable solution patterns for security and privacy.
+We think that when you develop a good solution architecture in which you describe your problem clearly, this solution architecture enables you to use or create a library of reusable solution patterns for security and privacy needs.
 One import constraint is that your solution architecture should be published under an open license somewhere on the internet.
 In this way every organization, security designer can benefit.
 Some governments already publish their architecture documents under an open license (CC) on the internet.
 This is a great way for governments to align better with society.
 Everyone can see how complex digital information systems become and can suggest improvements.
 Detailed configuration information is not needed to judge the risks of security or privacy vulnerabilities.
 Companies worldwide are still very anxious to benefit from the possibilities that a more open transparent company (using open licensing) can give.

 How this reference architecture is structured¶